jonahgcarpenter/jonahgcarpenter/README.md

 CLI > GUI

-AI types, but you problem solve
+AI is a tool, not a solution

 JavaScript does not belong on the backend